 However, what you may not know is that asbestos fibers can remain airborne for a long period of time.
 This means that workers who may not have handled asbestos products directly could have been exposed and, therefore, may be at risk of developing an asbestos cancer like mesothelioma or asbestosis.

 I was a Smoker.
 Does that Effect My Potential Asbestos Cancer/Mesothelioma Claim?

 Not necessarily.
 Many of our former clients were very concerned about whether they could bring a railroad asbestos cancer case if they were a cigarette smoker during their lifetime.
 We have accepted many cases where railroad workers smoked.
 Your smoking history does not preclude a claim since the railroads failed to warn workers that smoking increased your risk of contracting lung cancer 80 times higher than non-smokers.
-Occupational doctors were well aware of what is called the "synergistic effect" between cigarettes and absestos exposure.
+Occupational doctors were well aware of what is called the “synergistic effect” between cigarettes and asbestos exposure.

 What To Do Next

-If you or a loved one was diagnosed with mesothelioma, or another cancer, and suspect asbesots exposure contributed to the diagnosis, consider speaking with an attorney to discuss your legal options.
+If you or a loved one was diagnosed with mesothelioma, or another cancer, and suspect asbestos exposure contributed to the diagnosis, consider speaking with an attorney to discuss your legal options.
 You may be able to obtain financial compensation from the employer who subjected you to asbestos exposure.

 Experience Matters in this Area of Law

 Many corporations, especially large railroad corporations like Norfolk Southern, CSX, Burlington Northern, Conrail, Amtrak, and others, fight asbestos cancer cases tooth and nail.
 Many corporate defense lawyers try to argue that the connection between your asbestos exposure and time at work was too “speculative” and will try to find any other period in your life that you may have been exposed to asbestos.
 Or, they will argue that some other external factor led to your cancer diagnosis.